July 1 2014-June 30, 2017

 *Act as Liaison to Various Clubs and Organizations (Partnerships Support)

-Iosco-Arenac District Library currently employs eight full-time staff, one part-time staff and twelve substitute staff (used by branch libraries).
+Iosco-Arenac District Library currently employs seven full-time staff, two part-time staff and twelve substitute staff (used by branch libraries).
 Custodial services are contracted.

 The District does not own a building.
 The District rents the space used for the administrative offices from the City of East Tawas.